 Through soccer I have had an amazing life.
 I have traveled the world and competed against the best.
 I left my heart and soul on the field.
 I have won countless games and painfully lost some too.
 The success, injuries, friendships, and memories have been tallied and are imprinted in my mind for life.
 But what LEGACY will I leave for those behind me?

 Leaving a legacy for others to follow is part of what drives us as a club, coaches, parents, and players.
 We followed others who have gone before us.
 Now it is or turn to make sure those who come after will want our footprints to lead them.
-We will do that by leaving the San Tan Soccer Club and the sport of soccer better than when we first discovered it.
+We will do that by leaving the Legacy and the sport of soccer better than when we first discovered it.

 Legacy is committed to the entire player, not just part that gets results on the field.
 We are helping to shape players into confident leaders who understand the importance of character and service.
 The BAL Program is a starting point for our players to build a lasting legacy in their club, schools, community, and world.